How to do a Project Status Report and What To Include

 Milestones

 Project plans that look great on paper can get bogged down because of “issues,” some of these may have been identified during project planning, or they may have been unexpected.
+This happens more often than you’d think.
 The same is true of risks.

 - What portions of the project were scheduled for the last reporting period?